 Since 2003, we’ve been working together to turn the black moors green again with our team of conservation and science specialists.
 An area of our work is the reintroduction of native plants and shrubs to the moors, including Sphagnum, a moss that is able to hold between 10 and 20 times its own weight in water.
 The tiny plant plays a pivotal role in the climate change battle as it provides a dense cover for soft peat, reducing its erosion and the release of carbon into the atmosphere.

-To undertake our conservation works across vast, open landscapes, helicopter flights and regular vehicle travel is inevitable.
-But, as part of our multi-million pound MoorLIFE 2020 project, we’re monitoring our carbon emissions with a pioneering carbon audit, to gather evidence of the extent to which we’re helping to capture carbon over how much we're emitting.
+To undertake these works across vast, open landscapes, helicopter flights and regular vehicle travel is inevitable.
+But, as part of our multi-million pound MoorLIFE 2020 project, we’re monitoring our carbon emissions with a pioneering carbon audit, to gather evidence of the extent to which we’re helping to capture carbon over how much emitting.